SteveImmanuel/comfyui-lance-aio/readme.md

 > [!CAUTION]
-> In theory, image-related tasks should run on at least 8GB VRAM, while video-related tasks requires at least 12GB VRAM.
-However, I have not confirmed this as I don't have the hardware to test.
+> In theory, image-related tasks should run on at least 8GB VRAM, while video-related tasks may require at least 12GB VRAM.
+However, I have not confirmed the lower-bound requirement as I don't have the hardware to test.

 ## Installation
 Clone this repository into ComfyUI's custom nodes directory: